FAQ

 Cains v.
 State, 555 So.2d 290 (Ala.
 Crim.
 App.
 1989).

-• What is the punishment for a fourth or subsequent DUI conviction in Alabama (or if there is a prior felony DUI conviction)?
+What is the punishment for a first offense misdemeanor DUI conviction in Alabama?

 There are two ways for the prosecution to go about admitting the results of a breath test in evidence in a DUI trial.
 By far, the least common way to do so is to lay the traditional predicate for the admissibility of scientific test results.
 This requires expert testimony, and the prosecution does not want to bring an expert in from the Department of Forensic Sciences for every “run of the mill” DUI trial.
 The second, and much more common method is to follow the “statutory predicate” set out in Alabama Code § 32-5A-194.
 “A party offering results from test shown to be given in conformity with the statute [§32-5A-194] is relieved of the burden of laying the extensive predicate generally necessary for admission of scientific test results.”
 Boyd v.
 City of Montgomery, 472 So.
 2d 694 (Ala.
 Crim.
 App.
 1985), quoting, McGough v.
 Slaughter, 395 So.
 2d 972 (Ala.
 1981).